Do you have a growth mindset yet?

 But there’s a catch…

 So don’t believe anyone who prances around pretending they have a growth mindset.
-All anyone can do—should do—is work toward this mythical mindset and away from its opposite: a fixed mindset.
+All you and I can do—should do—is work toward this mythical mindset and away from its opposite: a fixed mindset.

 Mindset is simply how you perceive your abilities.